CyrilleB79/outlookExtended/readme.md

 ### Version 2.0

-* Improve the user experience with notifications appearing when entering e-mail addresses which are not valid anymore or which send automatic out of office replies: a sound alerts when such notifications appear or are updated, a gesture allows to read it or to move to it, and navigation in this area with arrows is made more easy.
+* Improve the user experience with the notifications appearing when entering e-mail addresses which are not valid anymore or which send automatic out of office replies: a sound alerts when such notifications appear or are updated, a gesture allows to read it or to move to it, and navigation in this area with arrows is made more easy.

 ### Version 1.10